smishra677/DAFT/Tutorial/tutorial.md

 | `Lineage2 = 10`, `Count2 = 191` | lineage 10 appears as the moved lineage in 191 trees |
 | `Major_Moved = 5` | lineage 5 moved more often |

-Since lineage 5 moved more often, djiNNI infers lineage 5 as the recipient and lineage 10 as the donor.
+Since lineage 5 moved more often, djiNNI infers lineage 5 as the major recipient and lineage 10 as the major donor.

 Using the branch map: